0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 ## Detecting encryption {#Detecting-encryption}
 To detect encryption of data we are going to leverage [Shannon Entropy](https://en.m.wikipedia.org/wiki/Entropy_(information_theory)).
 We need to collect two datapoints,
-First, that represents the initial entropy of the contents of the file and another that represents the entropy of the contents of the file after modifcation.<br/>
+Initial, that represents the initial state of the data (file's content) and another that represents the state of the data post modification.<br/>
-Based on statistical tests against a large set of files of different types, we came up with the following measurement, that takes into consideration the initial entropy of the file, limiting false positives due to high entropy file typs (e.g. archives) <br/>
+We will use the follwing measurement, based on statistical tests against a large set of files of different types.
+It takes into account the initial entropy of the file, limiting false positives that may arise due to high entropy file types. (e.g. archives).

 ```cpp
 // statistical logic to determine encryption